-I’m assuming you probably got these heart failure patients and do a lot of arterial lines.Interviewers do not usually care for the right answer from you.
+I’m assuming you probably get these heart failure patients and do a lot of arterial lines.Interviewers do not usually care for the right answer from you.
 Sometimes, they just want to see how much knowledge base you have.
 Click To Tweet

 What data can I get from an arterial line?

-From an art line, not only are you getting the blood pressure of parameters, you’re also getting maps, which are going to be able to give you how well the organs are perfusing.
+From an art line, not only are you getting the blood pressure of parameters, you’re also getting maps, which are going to be able to tell you how well the organs are perfusing.
 You’re also able to tell your map, your blood pressure, how well the contractility is.
 With the waveform, you’ll be able to tell if you’re getting good systolic versus diastolic pulse pressure.